Kau Pui Lung Road / Chi Kiang Street Development Scheme (CBS-2:KC)

 According to section 25 of URAO and as stated in the Gazette Notice, the URA submitted the draft Development Scheme Plan (“DSP”), the Stage 1 and Stage 2 Social Impact Assessment (“SIA”) Reports of the Project subsequently to the Town Planning Board (“TPB”) for consideration.

 On 21 April 2023, the TPB has published the draft DSP under section 5 of Town Planning Ordinance for public inspection at the venues specified in the Government Gazette.
-The draft DSP is available for public inspection for a period of two months from 21 April 2023 to 21 June 2023.
-Any person may make representation in writing to the TPB no later than 21 June 2023.
+On 3 November 2023, the TPB conducted a meeting to consider the representations and comments received on the draft DSP during the public inspection period.

 Project Programme